Childhood and Schedule Vaccinations

 - HPV vaccine (Gardasil): We are really excited that gardasil is now free for men and women up to the age of 27.
 You can read more here

 - Shingles: One dose of Zostavax is funded for adults aged 65 years.
-A ‘catch-up’ programme is available for the first two years, for people aged from 66–80 years inclusively.
+A ‘catch-up’ programme is available until 31 December 2020 for people aged from 66–80 years inclusively.

 - Other: There are a variety of other vaccines you may be eligible for.
 Please see here for a complete list.